rpleite/test/README.md

 3) Choose some machine file (e.g. Makefile.mpi) and build LAMMPS using the following commands:

+i) make yes-kspace

-i) make yes-rigid
+ii) make yes-rigid

-ii) make yes-user-meamc
+iii) make yes-user-meamc

-iii) make yes-user-ffe
+iv) make yes-user-ffe

-iv) make mpi
+v) make mpi

-NOTE: Steps i, ii, and iii are necessary to install the required packages to reproduce the results presented in our [paper](https://).
+NOTE: Steps i, ii, iii and iv are necessary to install the required packages to reproduce the results presented in our [paper](https://).

 4) If LAMMPS was successully built, an executable called "lmp_mpi" will be created in the src directory.
 Otherwise, an error message is reported.
 For futher details, please visit the ["Build LAMMPS"](https://lammps.sandia.gov/doc/Build.html) section on user documentation.